-An imaginative and heartbreaking story of grief, guilt, punishment and the denial of death, citing contemporary references as well as fictionalized undead narrators, and made no less moving by it’s unconventional form.
+An imaginative and heartbreaking story of grief, guilt, punishment, and the denial of death, citing contemporary references as well as fictionalized undead narrators, and made no less moving by its unconventional form.

 Descending into the Bardo (the Buddhist state of existence between life and death), recently deceased Willie Lincoln reunites with his despairing father Abraham.
-Hence, the readers descends into a fascinating, picturesque graveyard of gossiping ghosts who nominate themselves to forecast Willie’s heavenly fate – all taking place in a single evening.
-Most poignant is Saunders’ characterizations – animated spectres of long-dead commentators, and a pitiful Willie who makes the readers’ heart pine.
+Hence, the readers descend into a fascinating, picturesque graveyard of gossiping ghosts who nominate themselves to forecast Willie’s heavenly fate – all taking place in a single evening.
+Most poignant is Saunders’ characterizations – animated specters of long-dead commentators, and a pitiful Willie who makes the readers’ heart pine.
 Perhaps most effective – a portrayal of the awesome personality of Abraham Lincoln.
 Saunders’ treatment of Lincoln’s character encourages a magical re-imagining and new perspective of American history and culture, devastated by the civil war.

 Swinging from heartbreak to humor, Lincoln in the Bardo centers around the death of Abraham Lincoln’s son, Willie, and both Lincoln and Willie’s inability to move past Willie’s sudden death.
 Both are trapped in a kind of limbo.
-In Willie’s case, the ‘Bardo’, the Tibetan word for a transitional state between life and death.
+In Willie’s case, the ‘Bardo’, is the Tibetan word for a transitional state between life and death.
 The juxtaposition of historical fiction with the spirit world makes this novel unforgettable.

-Lincoln in the Bardo is wildly inventive, funny and heart-breaking – one of the most innovative books published in a long time.
+Lincoln in the Bardo is wildly inventive, funny, and heart-breaking – one of the most innovative books published in a long time.